 COPYRIGHT TRIBUNAL

-The Bill establishes a Copyright Tribunal which fulfills a quasi-judicial function in respect of matters relating to copyright.
+The Bill establishes a Copyright Tribunal which fulfils a quasi-judicial function in respect of matters relating to copyright.
 This measure has a degree of merit as legal practitioners have long been campaigning for the establishment of a specialist intellectual property court in view of the complex and technical nature of disputes in this field.
-However the particular version of this institution dreamed up in the Bill leaves a lot to be desired.
+However, the particular version of this institution dreamed up in the Bill leaves a lot to be desired.
 It is neither fish nor fowl.
 It is not a court as contemplated in the High Court legislation, nor is it a typical administrative tribunal.

 The Tribunal’s powers and the relief that it can grant are set forth in the Bill.
 It is unclear whether it can adjudicate copyright infringement matters but it seems on balance that it has no such power.
-At least ninety percent of all copyright cases deal with infringements of copyright.
+At least ninety per cent of all copyright cases deal with infringements of copyright.
 This is where a specialist court is most needed.

-In terms of sections 23 and 24 of the Copyright Act it is clear that the court (in practice the High Court) has exclusive jurisdiction to determine copyright infringement matters.
+In terms of sections 23 and 24 of the Copyright Act, it is clear that the court (in practice the High Court) has exclusive jurisdiction to determine copyright infringement matters.
 In particular, only the court can determine and award damages.
 Section 29H to be inserted in the Act, which details the Tribunal’s powers, is silent on the Tribunal being able to make such awards.
 This whole issue is left in the air in the Bill.

 The most serious aspect of the Copyright Tribunal provisions is the stipulation in section 29E (this strange numbering is due to the non-existent sections of the Act stemming from IPLAA being catered for), to be inserted in the Act by the Bill.
 It provides in paragraph (b) that the Tribunal must specifically conduct its hearing in an inquisitorial manner.
 This is a far-reaching and unprecedented departure from long-standing South African dispute procedures.
 No justification can be seen for this radical, revolutionary departure from the established norm.
 This form of procedure is particularly unsuitable for copyright disputes and is absolutely the last form of procedure that should be used for such disputes.

 The standard form of procedure universally used in at least all English-speaking countries, including South Africa, is the adversarial procedure.
 This procedure involves the protagonist in a dispute, i.e. the plaintiff or the applicant, presenting its version of the facts and applicable law to the judge or tribunal, followed by the other party, i.e. the defendant or the respondent, presenting its version of the facts and the law.
 The presiding judge or tribunal, having heard the arguments of both parties, then makes his or her decision.
 Both parties and/or their legal advisers will have researched their cases thoroughly and consulted with experts where necessary, and will have presented their cases in an organized manner.
-The hearing officer will have the benefit of all this preparation being laid out before him of her.
-He of she will have been apprised of all the relevant issues and will be well equipped to render a balanced decision.
+The hearing officer will have the benefit of all this preparation being laid out before him or her.
+He or she will have been apprised of all the relevant issues and will be well-equipped to render a balanced decision.
 Where there is any doubt in his or her mind, the presiding officer can put questions to the parties or witnesses to clarify the matter.
 The system generally functions very well and there has been little or no discourse about significantly changing it.
 Our judges and legal practitioners are steeped in this tradition.

 By contrast, the inquisitorial system (which is being mandated by the Bill) works very differently.
 The parties do not in turn put their cases in person or through legal representatives to the judge or tribunal.
-Instead the presiding officer acts as an inquisitor, or quiz master, and by means of questioning the parties must extract the relevant facts and issues from the parties who are before him.
+Instead, the presiding officer acts as an inquisitor, or quiz master, and by means of questioning the parties must extract the relevant facts and issues from the parties who are before him.
 The presiding officer is essentially required to do his or her own homework on the subject matter of the disputes and the applicable law.
 He or she does not have the benefit of hearing arguments of the parties presenting their cases.
-This form of procedure places a far greater onus on the presiding officer (and access to greater resources) to fathom the essentials of the merits of the parties cases.
-This in turn means that the parties are to a greater extent reliant on efficacy of the presiding officer to assess and weigh up the merits of their respective cases.
+This form of procedure places a far greater onus on the presiding officer (and access to greater resources) to fathom the essentials of the merits of the parties’ cases.
+This in turn means that the parties are to a greater extent reliant on the efficacy of the presiding officer to assess and weigh up the merits of their respective cases.

-In the premises it is foolhardy to make using the inquisitorial system compulsory for hearing copyright disputes.
+In the premises, it is foolhardy to make using the inquisitorial system compulsory for hearing copyright disputes.
 No justification or ground for this astonishing provision has been advanced or is apparent.
 Once again, this matter has not been properly thought through by the drafters of the Bill, who clearly have no practical experience of conducting copyright disputes and litigation.

 PARTING SHOT